sboukoros/SPLcli/README.md

-# SPLcli
-This a logparser for Squid proxy access logs.
+# SPLcli -  a logparser for Squid proxy access logs.
 The tool is called SPLcli which stands for SquidProxyLogs cli.
 It requires docker to run OR can be build and installed locally.